Are all solar panels made in China?

 Fair is fair

 But why should China not benefit from placing a large wager on renewable energy?
-After years of massive investment in renewable energy, China has surpassed the United States as the world’s top solar power panel manufacturer by 25—a massive win.
+China is now the world’s top solar panel maker, beating the US by 25.
+This is a significant victory after making substantial investments in renewable energy for years.

-If you want high-quality panels for your solar system, regardless of their production location, it pays to research before you make a significant investment.
-Some Chinese-made panels exhibit long-lasting quality, while others remain unreliable or “dead duck” panels from China.
+For high-quality panels for your solar system, regardless of their production location, it is beneficial to research before making a significant investment.
+Some Chinese-made solar panels exhibit long-lasting quality, while others remain unreliable or “dead duck” solar panels from China.

 Subscribe